JetBrains/teamcity-documentation/topics/kotlin-dsl.md

 ### How to split a .kts file

-_Problem_: I have a huge .kts file with settings for all my projects and subprojects.
-I want to split these settings into multiple files that would be easier to manage.

-_Solution_: You may end up with a single .kts file that describes settings for all projects on your server in two cases.
+A single .kts file that describes settings for all projects on your server can be difficult to maintain.
+You can end up with such file in two cases:

 * The file was produced by TeamCity.
 When you export project settings via the **Actions | Download settings in Kotlin format...** menu, TeamCity first calculates how many entities (projects, configurations, roots) you currently have.
 If this number is less than 20, TeamCity writes a single .kts file.
 Otherwise, it produces multiple folders with individual .kt files for each project.

 * The file was created manually.
 If you start with a single .kts file and keep adding new projects to it, over time it may become too bulky to manage.

-In this case, you can split it to the following structure:
+In the first case, TeamCity automatically splits its settings once your build server grows beyond 20 entities.
+For manually created .kts files, you can split them as follows:

   ```Plain Text
   .teamcity